Puppies

 ALL INITIAL ENQUIRIES SHOULD BE VIA A TELEPHONE CALL

-once I have spoken to you and there are puppies available
+once I have spoken to you and there are puppies available I need to meet you

 My advice to anyone considering purchasing a Cavalier King Charles Spaniel is as follows: